 He hesitantly stretched out one hand.
 Fingers stroked across a definitely solid surface that rippled like water under his touch.
 He pressed against it, but it didn’t give.
 The wall shimmered, catching light and shadow as it undulated beneath his fingertips.
 The surface stretched up into the gloom and down beneath the stone ledge.

 Rin moved back around the pillar to the rotten beam.
 He tapped it gingerly with a boot.
 Several slivers of rotten wood parted and fell into the pit.
 No wall though.
 A shaky sigh left his lungs as he leaned against the pillar.
 I’ve got a way forward.
-After a moment of quiet, deliberate breathing, he stepped farther around the stone, but was stopped once more by the invisible wall.
+After a moment of quiet, deliberate breathing, he stepped farther around the stone, but halted again at the extension of the invisible wall.

 But it didn’t matter.
-Because there, on the shelf beneath the torch, was the fortune bowl.
+Because there, illuminated by torchlight, was the fortune bowl.